Zackio/wpedit/readme.md

 Then you would run the `wpedit:create post` or `wpedit:create page`.

 You would then in that tab or another add content.
 When you run the `wpedit:update` command, it will update that post with the content of the current tab your in.

+## Troubleshooting

+Node replaces localhost with 127.0.0.1.
+This fails with the inbuild php server if set to localhost.
+Solution is to set php server to 127.0.0.1 instead.